 Further, there are no specific regulations applicable to social media or addressing online harm.
-On November 17, 2021, the Federal Council announced to initiate a broad discussion in Switzerland regarding the need to protect the Swiss population from hate speech and disinformation on the Internet.
-The Federal Council has instructed Federal Department of the Environment, Transport, Energy and Communications (DETEC) to assess by the end of 2022 whether and how social media should and could be regulated, including with a view to strengthening user rights and dealing with non-transparent business practices.
+On 17 November 2021, the Federal Council announced the initiation of a broad discussion in Switzerland regarding the need to protect the Swiss population from hate speech and disinformation on the internet.

+Currently, no specific regulations on the development or deployment of artificial intelligence (AI) are envisaged in Switzerland.
+Rather, the newly established Competence Network for Artificial Intelligence (CNAI) and the Data Science Competence Centre (DSCC) shall monitor new technologies, in particular AI.
+With regard to the use of AI by intermediaries and communication platforms, the Federal Council instructed the Federal Department of the Environment, Transport, Energy and Communications (DETEC) to clarify by the end of 2022 whether and how communication platforms need to be regulated, including with a view to strengthening user rights and dealing with non-transparent business practices.